Skip to main content

 Step 1: Define the Need and Build the Job Profile

-Optimal recruitment begins long before publishing the job offer.
+Optimal recruitment begins well before the job posting is published.
 Precise definition of the need is the foundation of the entire process.

 The first step is to distinguish the immediate operational need from the medium-term strategic need.
 The HR manager must collaborate with the operational manager to answer three fundamental questions:

-This phase, often overlooked, is the one that determines the quality of applications received.
-A vague job description generates a high volume of irrelevant applications, mechanically lengthening processing times.
+This phase, often overlooked, is the one that conditions the quality of applications received.
+A vague job description generates a high volume of irrelevant applications, mechanically extending processing delays.

-In France, the drafting of job offers is governed by Article L.5321-2 of the Labor Code, which prohibits any discriminatory mention.
+In France, the drafting of job postings is regulated by article L.5321-2 of the Labor Code, which prohibits any discriminatory mention.
 The job description must include:

-- The exact job title with conventional classification
+• The exact job title with collective agreement classification

-- Indicative salary or salary range (mandatory in several collective agreements)
+• Indicative remuneration or range (mandatory in several collective agreements)

-Inclusive wording (use of gender-neutral point or neutral formulations) is now a practice recommended by DILCRAH and increasingly required in the specifications of large corporations.
+Inclusive wording (use of median point or neutral formulations) is now a practice recommended by DILCRAH and increasingly required in procurement specifications of large groups.

 ---